rcpsl/BERN-NN-Implicit/README.md

 Most of our experiment code is in the `rep/` directory.
-Some parts of the implementation are currently in `src/`, The cuda extensions are in `src/cuda_src`.
+Some parts of the implementation and experiments are currently in `src/`, The cuda extensions are in `src/cuda_src`.

 ## Environment Setup